 He is a Trustee and Director of the Rural Community Council of Essex and a Vice-President of the Essex Society for Archaeology and History.
 He is also a former Trustee of the Stow Maries Great War Aerodrome and the Victoria County History of Essex Trust.

 He is a Fellow of the Society of Antiquaries of London and a Fellow of the Royal Historical Society.
 He was appointed a Member of the Most Excellent Order of the British Empire for services to Heritage, Charity and the Community in Essex.
 He is also a Deputy Lieutenant for the County of Essex and a member of the Court of the University of Essex.

 Martin is Churchwarden of the small Essex church dedicated to St. Gregory and St. George at Pentlow.

-Chairman of the Events Committee
+Chairman of the Grants Committee